HamedHemati/Tacotron-2-Persian/README.md

 ```
 sh scripts/preprocess/preprocess_commonvoice_fa.sh
 ```
-This will features required for training the model and will create a meta file that contains transcripts and phonemization of each transcript in individual lines along with other meta info.<br>
+This will extract features required for training the model and will create a meta file that contains transcripts and phonemization of each transcript in individual lines along with other meta info.<br>
-Finally, you need to create two files named `metadata_train.txt` and `metadata_eval.txt` out of `metadata.txt`.
+Finally, you will need to create two files named `metadata_train.txt` and `metadata_eval.txt` out of `metadata.txt`.
 First get number of lines in the transcript file with `wc -l metadata.txt`, then if for example there is 10000 lines in the metadata file you can split it with as below:<br>
 ```
 shuf metadata.txt >> medata_shuf.txt
 head -n 9000 metadata_shuf.txt > metadata_train.txt